-- The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - 2.
-The % of holdings voted. - 3.
-The Fund's WACI is lower than that of the Index. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- 1. The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - 2.
+The % of investments that comply with the business activity-based exclusions. - 3.
+The % of holdings voted. - 4.
+The Fund's WACI is lower than the Index.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?